grafana/metrictank/docs/metrics.md

 a counter of total amount of bytes allocated during process lifetime. (incl freed data)
 * `bytes_alloc.not_freed`:
-a gauge of currently allocated (within the runtime) memory. it does not include freed data and drops at every GC run. this is what is inspected by the profiletrigger note that total memory used by the process can be about 2x this.
+a gauge of currently allocated (within the runtime) memory. it does not include freed data so it drops at every GC run.
 * `bytes_sys`:
-the amount of bytes currently obtained from the system
+the amount of bytes currently obtained from the system by the process.
+This is what the profiletrigger looks at.
 * `cluster.promotion_wait`:
 how long a candidate (secondary node) has to wait until it can become a primary When the timer becomes 0 it means the in-memory buffer has been able to fully populate so that if you stop a primary